 You have, officially, sold your home!

-Depending on the agreements made during closing, you’ve got a few things to get finished before the new owners move in.
+Depending on the agreements made during the closing, you’ve got a few things to get finished before the new owners move in.

 You want to ensure that you are leaving your home clean and in the same condition as when it was sold to the buyer.
 If anything breaks or goes wrong before you completely vacate your home, you are responsible for fixing or repairing the damage.

 The new homeowners are not liable for anything that happens in the house before they move in.
-There are legal consequences for the vacating homeowners if anything is amiss, so make sure to keep your home move-in ready.
+There are legal consequences for vacating homeowners if anything is amiss, so make sure to keep your home move-in ready.

 Enjoy the experience.
 Get excited about your new home and the upcoming move.
 Be proud that you did your own FSBO MLS listing and were able to successfully sell your home without an agent.

-Whether you decide to move to another home, or you are excited to rent for awhile, you have completed an impressive task!
+Whether you decide to move to another home, or you are excited to rent for a while, you have completed an impressive task!

 Enjoy keeping those extra thousands of dollars!
-Enjoy knowing that your home selling efforts were successful, and that you were able to sell your home on your own!
+Enjoy knowing that your home selling efforts were successful and that you were able to sell your home on your own!